aleksandracodes/the-spread-operator/README.md

 # The Spread Operator

-... advanced JS study material with Code Institue
+... learning rest parameter syntax with Code institutee